Ginsberg's theorem: History

-Physicist William R. Corliss also partly wrote about the phrase in an 1964 educational booklet freely distributed by the United States Atomic Energy Commission to disseminate knowledge about atomic energy to the American public:
+Physicist William R. Corliss also partly wrote about the phrase in a 1964 educational booklet freely distributed by the United States Atomic Energy Commission to disseminate knowledge about atomic energy to the American public:

 "The Law of Conservation of Energy and Mass is also called the First Law of Thermodynamics.
 It is related to the Second Law of Thermodynamics, which also governs energy transformations.
 The Second Law says, in effect, that some energy will unavoidably be lost in all heat engines.
 The first two laws of thermodynamics have been paraphrased as (1) You can't win; (2) You can't even break even."